DavidNemeth/.NET-Projects/KisKer/Readme.md

 This is a school project we made with pair programming, as an exercise.

 -Repository pattern.
--Database first aproach, using entity framework.
+-Database first approach, using entity framework.